 The lives of the Conroy family are forever changed when they move into “The Dutch House” outside of Philadelphia, and Danny and Maeve are ultimately left to fend for themselves (without spoiling any storylines).
 Maeve essentially becomes a mother figure to Danny as they navigate decades of life and often return to “The Dutch House.”

-The story so beautifully comes full circle that I actually had chills in the last few minutes of the audio.
-I hope everyone decides to read (or listen to!) this book.
+The story so beautifully comes full circle that I had chills in the last few minutes of the audio.
+It’s an all-time favorite, and it’s undoubtedly best on audio.

 Hello Beautiful by Ann Napolitano